josephburkhart/TRAC-Collation/README.md

     - `python collate.py <options>` runs the script with options.
 The user will then be prompted for the arguments individually.
 Options are:
       - `--browser=<name>`: name of the browser to use.
 Valid names are `Firefox`, `Chrome`, `Edge`, and `Safari`.
       - `--headless`: use the browser in headless mode.
 (This option is not required.)
+      - `--optimize`: optimize data traversal for fewest clicks and waits.
+(This option is not required.)
       - `-h` or `--help`: show usage details.
 (This option is not required.)
     - `python collate.py <options> <arguments>` runs the script with options and arguments.
 Arguments are:
       - `url`: full address of the TRAC webpage